addshore/mediawiki-docker-dev/README.md

 TIMEOUT=${TIMEOUT:-30}
 ```

-### Name resolution inside the docker network
+#### 8) Configure name resolution

-This setup includes an instance of [DPS](http://mageddo.github.io/dns-proxy-server/latest/en/), a DNS Proxy server which takes care of container name resolution inside the docker network.
-All wikis at `*.web.mw.localhost` will resolve to the nginx-proxy container's IP address.
-The web container's name is `mediawiki.mw.localhost` and all other containers can be reached from each other via their corresponding host names:
+For host name resolution of the containers inside the docker network, this setup includes [DPS](http://mageddo.github.io/dns-proxy-server/latest/en/), a DNS Proxy server.
+All wikis at `*.web.mw.localhost` will automatically resolve to the nginx-proxy container's IP address.
+The web container's name is `mediawiki.mw.localhost` and all other containers can be reached from each other via their corresponding host names, defined in `docker-compose.yml`:
  - `dps.mw.localhost`
  - `db-master.mw.localhost`
  - `db-slave.mw.localhost`